prooph/event-store/docs/repositories.md

 }
 ```

-We can identify 6 dependencies but all are optional.
+We can identify 7 dependencies but all are optional.

 - `$identifierMethodName`
   - defaults to `getId`
-  - it is used to `AggregateTranslator::extractAggregateId` and must return a string
+  - used to `extractAggregateId` and must return a string
   - you can have a translator per aggregate type, so if you prefer to have methods reflecting domain language you likely want to use methods like `getTrackingId`, `getProductNumber`, etc..
 As you can see, this is no problem for the event store.
 Feel free to model your aggregates exactly the way you need it!
+- `$versionMethodName`
+  - defaults to `getVersion`
+  - used to `extractVersion` of the aggregate root
 - `$popRecordedEventsMethodName`
   - defaults to `popRecordedEvents`
   - with this method the `ConfigurableAggregateTranslator` requests the latest recorded events from your aggregate
-  - the aggregate should also clear the event cache before returning the events
+  - the aggregate should also clear its internal event cache before returning the events as no additional method is invoked to do so
-- `applyPendingStreamEvents`
+- `applyStreamEvents`
   - defaults to `apply`
-  - successfully persisted domain events are passed back to the aggregate root using this method
-  - recording and applying events are two different operations in the repository, [read more ...](apply_events_late.md)
+  - used in case the repository loaded a snapshot and needs to apply newer events
 - `$staticReconstituteFromHistoryMethodName`
   - defaults to `reconstituteFromHistory`
   - like indicated in the parameter name the referenced method must be static (a named constructor) which must return an instance of the aggregate with all events replayed